"Human souls are irresistible. When we can truly see another human soul, we can't help but fall in love." -- Miki Kashtan

 I try to put myself out there.
 I recognize that I am toeing the edge of a cliff, and that I will fall and get hurt.
 And then I will climb back up and do it again, and it's so totally worth it!
 Wanna climb some emotions with me?
 It's no fun to do it alone.

 The goal of my spiritual journey is not to transcend illusory reality, but to adore it.
-After all, no matter how enlightened I get, I’m stuck in this skin for now!
+After all, no matter how enlightened I get, I’m stuck in this skin for now, and there's always more good work to be done.

-I recently started a practice of going on Negativity Fasts: for 10 days, I try not to gossip or speak cynically or disparagingly about anything or anyone.
+A while ago I started a practice of going on Negativity Fasts: for 10 days, I try not to gossip or speak cynically or disparagingly about anything or anyone.
 This usually turns out much like the time I tried abstaining from onanism when I was 13: if at first you don't succeed...
 Except that, when I was 13, I decided not to try again.

 I always keep fresh flowers on my dining room table.